-He completed an Internal Medicine Residency (University of Missouri-Columbia, MO), a Cardiology Fellowship (Brigham and Women’s Hospital-Harvard Medical School, Boston, MA), and a year as a Co-investigator in the Clinical Trials Center (BWH).
-For three years, he was a Clinical Associate Professor of Internal Medicine (University of Oklahoma) and a practicing cardiologist.
+He completed an Internal Medicine Residency (University of Missouri-Columbia, MO), a Cardiology Fellowship (Brigham and Women’s Hospital-Harvard Medical School, Boston, MA), and a year there as a Co-investigator in the Clinical Trials Center.
+For three years, he was a Clinical Associate Professor of Internal Medicine (University of Oklahoma) and a practicing Non-Invasive Cardiologist.
 Dr. Higgins was on staff at the VA West Roxbury as an Attending Cardiologist for three years where he was Director of The Cardiac Stress Laboratory (Instructor in Medicine, Harvard Medical School).
 Dr. Higgins sees patients at LBJ General Hospital.

-He loves to teach and has received the prestigious Dean’s Teaching Excellence Award at The University of Texas Medical School at Houston four years in a row (2008–2012).
+He loves to teach and has received the prestigious Dean’s Teaching Excellence Award at The University of Texas Medical School at Houston five years in a row (2008–2013).
 His Mission statement:

 “I strive to kindle a passion for learning and expand capacity to excel in each student, resident, fellow and attending that I have the privilege to interact with, effectively imparting core concepts together with an emphasis on the importance of professionalism and a sustained quest for excellence.”

 His new book, Cardiology Clinical Questions (McGraw-Hill 2011, ISBN-13: 978-0071748988), was written specifically to assist Cardiology Fellows with difficult diagnostic questions.